bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 ## syncthing.sh
-syncthing does not come with an "init" based startup script so we have included a custom startup script found in this project called "syncthing.sh" to work on the Seagate Central
+syncthing does not come with an "init" based startup script so we have included a custom startup script in this project called "syncthing-init.sh" to work on the Seagate Central.

 Note that this script assumes that there is a user called "syncthing" that will be running the syncthing service.
 For this reason you should create a user "syncthing" on the Seagate Central using the Web Management interface.
-Alternately edit the "syncthing.sh" script to specify a different userID.
+Alternately edit the "syncthing-init.sh" script to specify a different userID.

 **Security Note** Be aware that the "synthing.sh" script will activate the syncthing GUI on port 8384 of the Segate Central Ethernet by default.